Clinical Professor of Law

 Alternative Field Placement, Community and Economic Development Clinic, Lawyering Skills I & II, Externship Seminar, Post-Conviction Justice Project Seminar and Clinic, Criminal Law, Gender, Crime and Justice Seminar, Trial Advocacy, Advanced Community and Economic Developement Clinic

-- Criminal Justice, Winter 2011: "Battered and Convicted: One State's Efforts to Provide Effective Relief" (PDF)
+- “Battered and Convicted: One State's Efforts to Provide Effective Relief,” 25 Criminal Justice (2011)

-- Book chapter: "An Innovative Approach to Legal Education and the Founding of the University of California, Irvine School of Law," in The Paradox of Professionalism: Lawyers and the Possibility of Justice (Scott L. Cummings ed., Cambridge University Press, 2011) (with Caroll Seron).
+- “An Innovative Approach to Legal Education and the Founding of the University of California, Irvine School of Law,” in The Paradox of Professionalism: Lawyers and the Possibility of Justice (Scott L. Cummings ed., Cambridge University Press, 2011) (with Caroll Seron)